DayToDayDevOpsCourse/LinuxCourse/README.md

 2. Linux features

         1. open source os
-		2. securiry
+	2. security
 	3. software updates in linux are easy and frequent
 	4. various linux distributions are available so that we can use them according to your requirment.
 	5. It has large community support.
 	6. Peformance
 	7. It is network friendly

 3. Linux drawbacks

-        1. it is no very user friendly.
+        1. it is not very user friendly.

 4. Linux architecture

 ![image](https://user-images.githubusercontent.com/20027119/115021940-473a6300-9eda-11eb-8b57-a881226abf16.png)

 5. Linux folder structure.